nanactrl/ssd_project/README.md

   <img src="base\static\images\completed-icon.png" alt="Home button" width="400">
 </p>

-- The user can also delete tasks by clicking on the "trash-bin-icon" next to the task - this will redirect the user to a confirmation-page where the user is given a question if the user wants to delete the task - if the user clicks on the delete button, then the user is redicted back to the task-list with a succesful deleted task.
-On the delete-confirmation page, there is also a way for the user to "go back to task-list" incase the user regretted their choise - which is part of good UX aswell.
+- The user can also delete the task by clicking on the "trash bin" icon button.
+It will redirect the user to a confirmation page wherether they want to delete the task or not.If the user clicks on the delete button, it will redicted back to the task list with a succesful deleted task.
+On the delete confirmation page, there is also a way for the user to "go back to task-list" incase the user regretted their choise.

 <p align="center">
   <img src="base\static\images\delete-confirmation.png" alt="Home button" width="400">
 </p>

-- The user can whenever they want logout from the dashboard which takes the user back to the login-page.

-- On the homepage there is text that gives information about the application and also reassures the user that their personal information is secretley and kept private and safe - this gives the user trust for the service and application.
-Under that section, there is a carousel giving a "high-tech" feeling towards the appliction - the pictures are not of the application itself but just placeholder images that gives a good design and modern feeling towards the webpage/application.
+- On the homepage, there is text that gives information about the application and also reassures the user that their personal information is secretley kept private and safe.

 <p align="center">
   <img src="base\static\images\homepage.png" alt="Home button" width="400">